TiCaLiBrO/Trillidium/README.md

 The An ideal Trillia implementation would be a boostrapped Trillia that compiles to C or C++.
 This is because C is very low level, unrestrictive, and has many libraries and modules.
 Trillia should also always have full access to functions, libraries, and keywords of the language that it compiles to to ensure maximal tooling.

-Some notable features are:
+It's worth noting that some features like reactivity and threading are central to the language, but appear later in the overview because they require knowledge on other systems first.

+An Overview of the language:

 1. Whitespace
 Trillia is whitespace significant.
 Indentation replaces the need for brackets, and new line characters replace the need for semicolons.
 This ensures minimalism.
 If you wish to have multiple statements on a single line of code, or just wish to be explicit, you can use ; as an alternative.
 There are certain occations where ; is reccomended for clarity.
 If you wish to have a single statement be split across multiple lines, you can use ;; to nullify the \n new line character.
 This ensures that you can more easily represent matrixes in your code.
-Indented code is called subordinate code, and the code that is dedented above that subordinate code is called ordinate code.
+Indented code is called "subordinate code", and the code that is dedented above that subordinate code is called "ordinate code".
 Indents are 4 spaces.

+Whitespace is important, and enforced.
+To ensure maximal clarity, operations are split into different types.
+Binary operations require a space before and after them. a / b is allowed, but not a/ b, a /b or a/b.
+Suffixes must be attached to the end of what they modify.
+For example, attaching the % symbol to the end of a number will divide that number by 100.
+10% returns 0.1.
+Prefixes must always be prepended to what they modify.
+For example the - symbol can be prepended to a variable to flip its sign. if x = 12, then -x is -12.

+2. Unified Assignment Operator
+In Trillia, the = sign is used for assignments of all objects.
+Variables, Arrays, Enums, Dictionaries, Functions, and Threads are all given value using the = Assignment Operator.

-2.0 Variable Assignment
+2.1 Variable Assignment
 Variables are assigned using a variable name, followed by the = sign, then the value you are assigning to it x = 10

+To swap two variables, you can use commas on both sides of the = sign a = 3 b = 7 a, b = b, a
+This swaps the value of a and b.

-2.1 Strict Types and Sizes
+2.2 Strict Types and Sizes
 If you don't use types, the variable will automatically promote or change type readily as needed.
 You can use strict types and sizes to ensure that the variable does not change type or size. int32 x = 10